Sigmapitech/area-techno-tester/considerations/back-flask/README.md

 Flask also has a long track record, which means strong community support and a wealth of resources for troubleshooting.

 ## Who in the group has prior knowledge about this tech?
-None of the group members have prior experience in Flask, which means there may be a learning curve involved in backend development.
-However, Flask's simplicity and extensive documentation should help us get up to speed quickly.
+Yohann has prior experience with Flask, and Flask's simplicity extensive documentation could help get up to speed quickly.

 ## How could this tech allow us to improve our area workflow?
 - Provide a straightforward way to build RESTful APIs.